smartiniOnGitHub/fastify-healthcheck/README.md

 used here as a dependency; so it's possible to specify all its configuration options here.

-To set only `under-pressure` specific options, set all `healthcheck` options with null value (so nothing will be overridden by them).
+To use all default values for `healthcheck` options, do not set its options (or set with undefined values); in that way no `under-pressure` specific options will be overridden by them.

 Sample usage: